-Herb plants contain different parts which need to be harvested and stored differently to retain their potency, freshness, and vitality.
+Herb plants contain different parts that need to be harvested and stored differently to retain their potency, freshness, and vitality.
 Let’s see how different parts of the herbs are stored efficiently.

 Berries and seeds are the fruits of the herbal plant.
 When they ripen, they turn a vibrant color and soften.
 To speed up drying time, and enhance storage, you need to rub away older flower parts and plant material called calyxes and halve the seeds and berries.
 Calyxes are plant material located between the berry/seed and the stem.

 Buds are flowers of the herbal plant which remain unopened.
 These need to be harvested, dried, and stored without any stem.

 The flowering head should be removed from the plant, with less or no stem.
 The ideal time to dry and store the flowers is when they are opening.
 Fully open flowers are less potent.
 When they age to the point where petals wither, their potency lessens.
 Washing flowers are only advisable if they are dirty.

 This is the entire flowering portion of the herb, attached to plant stem and leaves.
 These tops are suited for storage when in full flower stage.
 Some herbs like St. John’s Wort can even be stored in late flower stages.

 The herb is the aerial part of the plant.
 This includes the buds, flowers, stems, and leaves.
 Bear in mind that only the flexible portion of the stem around the top 9 inches maximum of the plant is to be taken.

 The herbs are most powerful when in an early or full flowering stage.
 At the seed stage, their potency declines.
 Remember to chop and ground aerial parts and discard the thickest stem parts after drying before storing the same.